zachthearcticfox/catfact/README.md

 # Catfact Generator
-Make the module usable by running `BUILD.sh`
+Make the module usable by running `BUILD.sh` ("You will have to do this manually if you are on Windows without WSL")

 Requirements:
 ```bash